horizontalsystems/blockchain-crypto-guides/fundamentals/5-unstoppable-basics.md

 Therefore, look for a wallet app which is engineered in a way where it's impossible for someone to:

-- censor your access to the app
+- censor access to the app
-- censor the app in your region
+- censor the app in a region
-- stop you from transacting
+- stop users from transacting

 A genuine non-custodial wallet should be built in a way where it works everywhere and always accessible for transactions.

-Keep in mind, if you're using a non-custodial which was somehow blocked in your region you should be able to migrate your private key to another non-custodial wallet app.
+Keep in mind, if you're using a non-custodial which was somehow blocked from operating in your region, it should be possible to migrate private keys to another non-custodial wallet app.